Enxine/ViziblesArduino/README.md

 	lastUpdate = 0;
 }
 ```
 And finally, there is an additional task on the main loop.
-If you are offering a server, check it for connections and proceess them
+If you are offering a server, check it for connections and process requests
 ```
 	if(ws.hasClient()) { //Check if any client connected to server WiFiClient c = ws.available();
 		client.process(&c);
 	} else client.process(NULL);
 ```
+#Configuring the library

+There are some compile time configuration options in the library, mainly for srinking code size and/or increasing debug level.
+You will find all available options together on the file ```config.h```.